 This SBD client is conceptually a simple timed key-value store.
 It accepts requests for a named variable value given a time range and returns a string value.

-The DASH client uses the variables and the associated values provided in the SBD to derive an added part to the segment URL’s query when the segment is requested using HTTP GET.
+The DASH client uses the variables and the associated values provided in the SBD to derive changes to the segment URL as well as an added query when the segment is requested using HTTP GET.

 Note that there may be multiple session controllers controlling multiple aspects of the session, each of which providing one SBD document (e.g., one controlling forensic watermarking and another controlling access tokens).

+As shown in the above figure, Session Client may apply its processing to the segment URL generated by the DASH Access Client, after retrieving enough information from the MPD in the DASH Access client.
+The SBD operations does not intercept the DASH Access Client operation other than changing the segment URL before DASH Access Client making the segment request.

 Note: This standard does not preclude the use of newer versions of HTTP, such as HTTP/2, as this standard only relies on the existence of the GET method.